peetklecha/oodux/README.md

 ### Async Actions

+There is no need to use thunk middleware.
 Async actions should be static methods on your Cletus subclass.
 Cletus subclasses also have direct access to the store, dispatch, and state, so there is no need to abstract over the dispatch or getState functions.

 ```js